 So what happens if an employee or employer breaches any of the implied terms of employment?

 This will depend on the implied term in question and the seriousness of the breach.
 Employees are likely to use the breach to claim damages or as a means of justifying a constructive dismissal.

 Employers are more likely to use a breach as a reason for instituting disciplinary action and/or justifying dismissal.
-They would need to show that the breach of the trust and confidence has had an effect on the employment relationship to the point that the relationship is irrevocably damaged to justify a fair dismissal.
+They would need to show that the breach of the trust and confidence has had an effect on the employment relationship, to the point that the relationship is irrevocably damaged to justify a fair dismissal.

-The breakdown in trust must be substantial and Employers need to ask what is the reason that has caused the loss of confidence – it must be an effect or an outcome of the misconduct event; and this misconduct must not have been considered before.
-If an employee acts in reach of their obligation to trust and confidence this does not mean that the Employers obligations are suspended or ceases – therefore where the employees misconduct is obvious the Employer must still behave in a reasonable and fair manner.
+The breakdown in trust must be substantial and employers need to ask what has caused the loss of confidence – it must be an effect or an outcome of the misconduct event, and this misconduct must not have been considered before.
+If an employee acts in breach of their obligation of trust and confidence, this doesn’t mean that the employer’s obligations are suspended or ceases – where the employee’s misconduct is obvious, the Employer must still behave in a reasonable and fair manner.

-If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.
+If you are an employer and need ongoing professional help with any staff/freelance issues then talk to Lesley at The HR Kiosk – a Human Resources Consultancy for small businesses – our fees are low to reflect the pressures on small businesses and you can hire us for as much time as you need.

 Please note that the advice given on this website and by our Advisors is guidance only and cannot be taken as an authoritative or current interpretation of the law.
 It can also not be seen as specific advice for individual cases.
 Please also note that there are differences in legislation in Northern Ireland.